Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 480 should perform a lot faster than the Radeon R9 380 4G in general. (explain)
+Memory BandwidthThe Radeon RX 480 should in theory perform a lot faster than the Radeon R9 380 4G in general. (explain)

-Texel RateThe Radeon RX 480 will be much (more or less 48%) more effective at texture filtering than the Radeon R9 380 4G. (explain)
+Texel RateThe Radeon RX 480 will be a lot (about 48%) better at anisotropic filtering than the Radeon R9 380 4G. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon RX 480 is a better choice, though not by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 480 is the winner, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison